Teaching and Learning Committee

 Course Auditing Program

 The Dean of Faculty office provides funds for textbook materials to faculty who audit an entire course.
 This program is limited to a few faculty members per semester.
 Preference will be given to faculty who wish to attend HMC core courses, but the program is open for faculty to attend any course at any of the Claremont colleges.
 An announcement for the program will be emailed to faculty before each semester.
-If you participated in this program we would appreciate your feedback by filling out our Survey Form.

 Teaching Observation Programs